-Britain's Murray through in doubles
+Britain's Evans withdraws from doubles

 |Coverage: Daily radio commentaries on BBC Radio 5 Live Sports Extra/BBC Sport website and app, with selected live text commentaries and match reports on the website and app

+Evans, who appeared to have discomfort in his inner thigh, faces Alexei Popyrin in the singles on Friday.

+That match is second on court 17 so is expected to start at around 18:00 BST.

-Britain's Jamie Murray and Brazilian partner Bruno Soares are through to the second round of the men's doubles at the US Open.
+Earlier on Thursday, Britain's Jamie Murray and Brazilian partner Bruno Soares booked their place in the second round of the doubles.

-They beat American Tommy Paul and Australian Alexei Popyrin 6-4 6-2 on court 14.
+They beat American Tommy Paul and Australian Popyrin 6-4 6-2 on court 14.

 The seventh seeds fell to an early break but came back to win the first set before racing to a routine victory.